integreat-io/integreat/README.md

 To retrieve only new items, change the `retrieve` property to `updated`.
 In this case, the job will get the last retrieved timestamp from the source, and get all newer items with a `GET_MANY` action.

+## Debugging
+Run Integreat with env variable `DEBUG=great`, to receive debug messages.

+There are also two other debug namespaces: `great:queue` and `great:fetch`.